-An article in the Harvard Business suggests that the positive benefits of mentoring could help reduce stress and increase satisfaction.
+An article in the Harvard Business Review suggests that the positive benefits of mentoring could help reduce stress and increase satisfaction.

-The study involved two parts.
+The study was in two parts

-Why does mentoring positively impact mentors?
+Why does mentoring so often positively impact mentors?

 What accounts for this significant effect of mentoring on mentors?
 The authors think that it provides an avenue for obtaining support that is frequently missing.
 Given the stresses inherent to their roles — encompassing maltreatment, challenging decisions, and potential mortal danger — police officers typically shy away from seeking assistance from fellow officers, including those at higher ranks.
 This is primarily to evade the adverse stigma linked with mental health conditions.
 Thus, mentoring served as a means to create trust within a relationship, which laid the groundwork for frank and open discussions around sensitive subjects.

 Despite their research being based on a limited participant pool, they maintain that mentoring could potentially bolster the mental health of mentors in diverse contexts.
 Formal mentoring schemes offer a platform to promote conversations surrounding tough and sensitive matters, which are typically kept under wraps, thus normalising challenging experiences related to stress and anxiety.